Also known as...

 the entry of foreign bodies, from the environment or from the

-- Grid : prevents that large foreign bodies like bag / knife fall in the station, it will also help the operator support the bag during the tipping and avoid that the bag hits a process equipment located below (Vibrating Sieve for example)
+- Grid : prevents that large foreign bodies like bag / knife fall in the station, it will also help the operator support the sack during the tipping and avoid that the bag hits a process equipment located below (Vibrating Sieve for example)

 - Sieve (can be vibrating)

 The flowability of the product to be discharged is a key parameter that will drive the design of the "bottom" part of the tipping station, i.e. the buffer hopper if it is required.
-It is indeed of crucial importance that the product flows easily outside of the tipping station, in order to make sure the capacity of the line is ensured, while ensuring that 100 percent of the material is discharged from the tipping station, to ensure 0 loss.
+It is indeed of crucial importance that the product flows easily outside of the dumping station, in order to make sure the capacity of the line is ensured, while ensuring that 100 percent of the material is discharged from the tipping station, to ensure 0 loss.

 A powder rheology analysis of the powder(s) to be discharged must be done.
 If the product is very free flowing, no specific aid will be required.
-If issues the hopper of the tipping station must be designed accordingly, with steep walls and possibly vibrator or fluidizing pads.
+If issues the hopper of the dumping station must be designed accordingly, with steep walls and possibly vibrator or fluidizing pads.
 A knocker can be interesting to empty the station at the end of a shift for example.

 Once emptied, sacks can be a source of dust.
-A bag collector must be positionned on the side of the station to avoid dust is spilled around the station or when removing the empty bags.
+A bag collector must be positionned on the side of the station to avoid dust is spilled around the station or when removing the empty sacks.
 Some manufacturers can also propose a bag compactor to reduce the volume of the waste.

 Figure 1 : Typical design of Bag Tipping Stations